holices/chronometer/README.md

 3. After installing the dependencies, start the project using the command "npm run dev"

-> For the project to work, the same process must be carried out in the "api" folder, which is located inside the myNotes folder.

 4. Edit the code in the way you think will be best for the project, adding features, solving problems you find.

 5. Make a `pull request` to the repository of the project in question and describe exactly what has changed and any action needed to test or run it.